dewv/ops/onCallRotation.md

 |      |      |       |       |

 ## Duty Log

-- Megan Huffnagel - Reporting for  duty
-- Lauren Lunemann - Reporting for duty
-- Rob Fink - Reporting for duty
-- Megan Huffnagel - Reporting for duty
-- Lauren Lunemann - Reporting for duty
-- Rob Fink - Reporting for duty
-- Megan Huffnagel - Reporting for duty
-- Lauren Lunemann - Reporting for duty
-- Lauren Lunemann - Reporting for duty
-- Rob Fink - Reporting for duty
-- Lauren Lunemann - Reporting for duty
-- Megan Huffnagel - Reporting for duty
-- Lauren Lunemann - Reporting for duty
-- Matt W - Reporting for duty
-- Megan Huffnagel - Reporting for duty
-- Lauren Lunemann - Reporting for duty
-- Megan Huffnagel - Reporting for duty
-- Lauren Lunemann - Reporting for duty
-- Rob Fink - Reporting for duty
-- Megan Huffnagel - Reporting for duty
-- Matt W - Reporting for duty
-- Lauren Lunemann - Reporting for duty
-- Rob Fink - Reporting for duty
-- Lauren Lunemann - Reporting for duty
-- Megan Huffnagel - Reporting for duty
-- Matt W reporting for duty
-- Lauren Lunemann - Reporting for duty
-- Rob Fink - Reporting for duty
-- Lauren Lunemann- Reporting for duty
-- Matt W - Reporting for duty
-- Megan Huffnagel -  Reporting for duty
-- Lauren Lunemann - Reporting for duty
-- matt w - reporting for Duty
-- Rob Fink - Reporting for duty
-- Megan Huffnagel - Reporting for duty
-- Lauren Lunemann - Reported for duty
-- Megan Huffnagel - Reporting for duty
-- matt weintraub- reporting for duty
-- Rob Fink - Reporting for duty
-- Megan Huffnagel - Reporting for duty
-- Matt Weintraub - Reporting for duty
-- Rob Fink - Reporting for duty
-- Megan Huffnagel - Reporting for duty
-- Megan Huffnagel - Reporting for duty
-- Rob Fink - Reporting for duty
-- Megan Huffnagel - Reporting for duty
-- Rob Fink - Reporting for duty
-- Matt Weintraub  - reporting for duty
-- Rob Fink - Reporting for duty (Not sure if this is where I "sign in")
 - Steve Mattingly.
 Sample entry to start log.
 GH commit will automatically capture date and time.
 - (Add new entries to the top of this log, not the bottom.)